LeeSmithSBCC/Jupyter-Math-For-Nerds/README.md

  ### The Jupiter-Files FOLDER has Jupyter Notebook files [.ipynb extension]

  ##### ENJOY -- LeeSmithSBCC@gmail.com
-  - I will post some or your email messages and questions/answers
+  - I will post some of your email messages and questions/answers

   [rev 091618]